openwallet-foundation/didcomm-mediator-credo/packages/transport-queue-postgres/README.md

 ### Initializing the Repository

-To start using the `PostgresMessagePickupRepository`, initialize it with an agent and a callback function for retrieving connection information.
+To start using the `DidCommTransportQueuePostgres`, initialize it with an agent and a callback function for retrieving connection information.

-This callback must return another callback function that will be called by `PostgresMessagePickupRepository` when it determines that a Push Notification must be sent.
+This callback must return another callback function that will be called by `DidCommTransportQueuePostgres` when it determines that a Push Notification must be sent.
 It is a generic approach that makes you free to implement the Push notification service you want.

 Note that in this example, notification token is stored as a tag in connection records, so it is used to determine whether to create a Push notification callback or not for a given DIDComm connection.